zjwegert/Wegert_et_al_2026_MP/README.md

 > Zachary J. Wegert, Martin Berggren, and Vivien J. Challis (2026).
 "Shape calculus and automatic differentiation for multi-phase level-set topology optimisation with unfitted finite elements". [arXiv:...](https://arxiv.org/abs/...).

-## How to run
+## How to run (This step only needs to be done once)
-The code in this repo can be run in two ways:
-1. Activate this package and add `GridapTopOpT#Wegert_et_al_2026_MP` in the package manager.
-This will load the source code used for the above manuscript.
+To load the source code used for the above manuscript, activate this package and add `GridapTopOpT#Wegert_et_al_2026_MP` in the package manager.

-2. (CURRENTLY UNAVAILABLE) Activate this package and instantiate it in the package manager to automatically load dependencies.
+(CURRENTLY UNAVAILABLE) Alternatively, the most recent version of GridapTopOpt can be used by activating this package and instantiating it in the package manager.
+This will automatically load dependencies.

-This step only needs to be done once.